drgimpfen/docker-archiver/README.md

 -----------------

 - The app needs access to the Docker socket to stop/start stacks: mount `/var/run/docker.sock` into the container.
-- The backup archive directory inside the container is `/archives` (mount a host path to persist archives).
+- The archive directory inside the container is `/archives` (mount a host path to persist archives).
 - Warning: mounting the Docker socket grants powerful privileges — run only in trusted environments.

 Configuration highlights